 Commission (Disability WA)

 is in the process of developing a Disability

 Access and Inclusion Plan

-that is designed to provide a standard of
+that is designed to provide a

 service delivery, where service users receive the most appropriate care

 in providing the best outcomes for the person.
 Schedule 1 (below) is a